TheValverde/HugOSC-release/README.md

 HugOSC is a lightweight OSC (Open Sound Control) controller application built with Python and Tkinter.
 It allows users to create custom keybindings to send OSC messages to a remote server, enabling control of various OSC-compatible applications and devices.

 ### Features
-Create and edit custom keybindings
+-Create and edit custom keybindings
-Manage multiple OSC servers with custom names, IP addresses, and ports Automatically save and load keybindings and server configurations Easy-to-use graphical interface
+-Manage multiple OSC servers with custom names, IP addresses, and ports -Automatically save and load keybindings and server configurations -Easy-to-use graphical interface
 ### Installation
 Download the latest release from the Releases page.
 Extract the downloaded archive to a folder of your choice.
 Run the HugOSC.exe executable to launch the application.